 Photoelectric sensors use light and optics to detect object presence or distance.
 They provide an output based on object detection or distance criteria.
-Photoelectric sensors can detect a wide variety of materials and measure distances from a few millimeters up to 100 meters.
+Photoelectric sensors can detect a wide variety of materials and measure distances from a few millimeters up to hundreds of meters.

 Photoelectric sensors (also known as photo eyes) allow non-contact detection of objects using red or infrared guided light.
 IP69K sensors are rated for harsh duty (food grade/ washdown) applications.